Nuclear Science Schools with Degree Program Overviews

 How to Select a Nuclear Science School

-Nuclear science is utilized in many fields, including the military, healthcare, power plants and industrial inspection.
+Nuclear science is utilized in many fields, including the military, health care, power plants and industrial inspection.
 Students searching for a nuclear science school or program should first determine their field and career path so they understand what areas should be covered in his or her chosen profession.
-For example, students may choose a nuclear science program that focuses on engineering or physics.
+Nuclear science programs can be found at 4-year colleges and universities nationwide.

 Degree Program Information

 Formal education in nuclear science usually starts at the bachelor's degree level with transfer to a master's degree.
 A report from the Department of Energy (www.energy.gov) states that there are few nuclear science courses available for undergraduates.
 Some schools offer a dual-degree option that allows a student to work on a bachelor's degree and master's degree at the same time.